ManikantaSanjay/Time_Series_Data_Analysis_on_Stocks/README.md

 ## Description:
 This repository is dedicated to performing exploratory time series data analysis on daily stock prices of key tech companies: Apple, Microsoft, Google, and Amazon, over a span of 5 years.

 Version 2 : Update -  The project includes features for fetching real-time stock data using Yahoo Finance API, storing it in MongoDB, and performing various statistical and financial analyses.
+Additionally, it now features an interactive web-based dashboard built with Dash that allows for dynamic visualization and deeper analysis of stock data.

 ## 🛠 Libraries Used
 * Pandas - For data manipulation and analysis